Actor-director Prathap Pothen passes away following cardiac arrest | Entertainment

 - India

-Well-known multi-lingual actor Prathap Pothen died here following a cardiac arrest, his wife said on Friday.
+Well-known multi-lingual actor Prathap Pothen died in Chennai following a cardiac arrest, his wife said on Friday.

 The director, who gave memorable hits in Tamil and Malayalam, was 70 and ''passed away in his sleep'' following a cardiac arrest, his wife Amala Pothen told PTI.